ouvrages/jfontsize/README.md

 jFontSize is an easy-to-use jQuery Plugin that adds A+ and A- buttons to your website, which alter the font size on sites with lager texts to improve user experience.

+Version 2 has been refactored.
+It now saves the current zoom value and applies it on each page reload and each visit.

 * Original Author: Frederico Soares Vanelli
 * fredsvanelli@gmail.com
 * http://twitter.com/fredvanelli